How Alternative Molding Concepts Began

 When Doug first began thinking about starting his own business, he said, “I was trying to get up the nerve to start my own business when I called the landlord about leasing some space for the business.
 The landlord was very frank and said “are you going to rent the building or not”?
 There was a long, long pause and I made the ultimate response, “yes”.
 Then proceeded to pull my truck to the side of the road, and lost my lunch!

 I worked full time at one job, my wife Karen answered the phone while I was at work, and we ran product in the evenings and weekends for our customers.
 We worked at it day by day then, all the while following up on leads and trying to grow sales.

-Doug said, “We have been very fortunate to experience strong growth through the recession and quite honestly we could not have done it without the help and support of the Idaho Small Business Development Center and others.
-The Idaho SBDC has been great resource for me as a business leader.
+Doug said, “We have been very fortunate to experience strong growth through the recession.
+Honestly, we could not have done it without the help and support of the Idaho Small Business Development Center and others.
+The Idaho SBDC has been a great resource for me as a business leader.
 I meet with my coach Bill Jhung on a regular basis and take a number of leadership and business classes every year.
-I think the most valuable part of the Idaho SBDC for me is to have someone ask the tough questions and hold me accountable throughout the year.
+I think the most valuable part of the Idaho SBDC is to have someone ask the tough questions and hold me accountable.
 I think many times we get too involved in the small details of the day to day and fail to look at the big picture.”